 Egg Yolk Mixture:

-- In a medium bowl, add together egg yolks, ½ cup of sugar, salt, corn syrup, vanilla, and water.
+- In a medium bowl, add together the egg yolks, sugar (for egg yolk mixture), salt, corn syrup, vanilla, and water.
 Set this bowl inside a larger bowl filled with warm water and beat on high until pale yellow with ribbons form.
-Remove from the warm water bath and set aside.
+Remove from the warm water bath and set aside.¼ teaspoon salt, ½ cup white sugar, 2 teaspoons corn syrup, ½ teaspoon vanilla bean paste, 2 Tablespoons water

 Egg White Meringue:

 - In a large bowl, add the egg whites and beat on high until soft peaks form.
-Start adding the ⅓ cup of sugar in three equal parts, beating each time to incorporate.
-Beat the egg whites on high until stiff peaks form.
+Start adding the sugar for the egg whites in three equal parts, beating each time to incorporate.
+Beat the egg whites on high until stiff peaks form.⅓ cup white sugar

 Roll Cake Batter:

 - Add ½ of the egg white meringue to the egg yolk mixture and gently fold it in until it's mostly mixed in.
 The batter should be light and airy.
-Next, sift the flour and baking powder together and add this into the batter in three equal parts, gently folding after each time.
+Next, sift the flour and baking powder together and add this into the batter in three equal parts, gently folding after each time.1 cup cake flour, ½ teaspoon baking powder

 - In a small bowl, microwave the oil until it's warm to the touch.
-Take out ¼ cup of the combined batter from the previous step and completely mix this into the warm oil.
+Take out ¼ cup of the combined batter from the previous step and mix this fully into the warm oil.
 Fold this back into the combined batter.
-Next, add the entire batter to the remaining egg white meringue and fold it in gently.
+Next, add the entire batter to the remaining egg white meringue and fold it in gently.⅓ cup vegetable oil

 Baking & Filling the Roll Cake: